philips-software/terraform-aws-account-setup/examples/cloudtrail-with-data-events/README.md

-## Cloudtrail
+## Cloudtrail with data events
-Example shows the usages of the cloudtrail feature.
+Example shows the usages of the cloudtrail feature with added data events

 - cloudtrail enabled
 - all defaults enabled